Akash1298/JavaScript_Notes/15-Asynchronous-Javascript-&-Event-loop.md

   ```
 ![Event Loop 2 Demo](assets/JS-15-3.png)
 - Eventloop has just one job: to keep checking the callback queue and if it finds something, push it to the call stack and delete it from the callback queue.

+Q: Need for a callback queue?

+**Ans**: Suppose user clciks button x6 times.
+So 6 cb() are put inside the callback queue.
+Event loop sees if the call stack is empty/has space and whether the callback queue is not empty(6 elements here).
+Elements of the callback queue are popped off, put in the call stack, executed, and then popped off from the call stack.